 Our most experienced Die Designer, Ron, took on the challenge of designing this progressive stamping die.
 This involved creating a stamping die with manual adjustments that could easily be performed in the stamping press.
 This keeps production on schedule and avoids the timely practice of a complete die changeover.

-One of these key adjustments focused on modifying the pushing of the kicker forms which bend the material to achieve a more challenging design feature on this metal part.
-For this adjustment to work Ron applied his knowledge of spring back for galvanized steel and stainless-steel to determine the extent the kicker forms needed to push.
+One of the key adjustments focused on modifying the push of the kicker forms, which bend the material to achieve a more challenging design feature on this metal part.
+For this adjustment to work, Ron applied his knowledge of spring back for galvanized steel and stainless steel to determine the extent the kicker forms needed to push.
 Any material naturally springs back after being forced down and this variability needs to be managed during metal stamping operations.
-When galvanized steel is forced down at a 90-degree angle it will spring back 1-2 degrees.
-And when stainless steel is forced down at a 90-degree angle it will spring back 4-7 degrees.
+When galvanized steel is forced down at a 90-degree angle, it will spring back 1-2 degrees.
+And when stainless steel is forced down at a 90-degree angle, it will spring back 4-7 degrees.
 This led to utilizing shims to help control the force of the push on the kicker forms.
 The shims can easily be set up and removed in the progressive die based on the material selection.

 FROM THE DESIGN STAGE….